Dawg has a day: Gillispie scores 4 TDs as Lawrence runs past Russell

 Coach TJ Maynard said the effort was “unacceptable.”

-“If those guys (starters and experienced players) don’t give effort, we’ll just go with young pups and take our lumps ’cause it’s not any different,” he said.
+“If those guys (starters and experienced players) don’t give effort, we’ll just go with young pups and take our lumps because it’s not any different,” he said.

 Maynard said his bunch is “soft physically and we’re also weak mentally.”